theinvertedform/umt.world/about.md

 Technical literacy is on the decline, even as we have never been more dependent on complex machines.
 The social is facilitated by the virtual---conventions of the interface have replaced traditional social codes---start-up companies have replaced institutional bureaucracies.
 Screens and sensors are everywhere: when John Anderton goes on the lam in *Minority Report* (2002), he needs to undergo surgery to replace his eyeballs because of the omnipresent retinal scanner.
 Technological mediation is an *a priori* for those born into the Digital Age.
 An ever-increasing crisis of alienation has led the population at large to desperately gasp for the numbing ether of *ataraxia*.
 A smoothness brought on by technical optimization of all aspects of daily life.
 There is a powerful incentive for those who profit from technology to limit mass understanding of the same devices that have become another bodily organ.
 Digital culture and all its social potential has been confined to a set of terms strictly delineated by the ruling class.
 Tech conglomerates and hardware manufacturers have more power than states, but without the hindrance of historical precedent.
 Digital life exists because the manufacture of personal computers and online platforms is highly profitable.

+# Origins of Language and the Graphic Arts {.heading}

 And yet---life has always been mediated by technology.
 The record of civilization going back to the first cave paintings in 35,000 BCE is the unfolding of the process of society's relationship to technology.
 How do we evaluate our present dependence without falling into the trap of thinking that the past was somehow better?
 Are we on a natural path to cyborg transhumanism?
 Is Spirit doomed to self-alienation?
 No matter what, we should not convict the fallacy that Hume identified so well: *correlation does not equal causation* [@hume1995].
 The fact of technology does not mean that all technologies are good.

 The thing is attached to society like a parasite.
 The fact that technology has always existed in some form, everywhere, is a strong argument for its necessary relation to society.
 However, this tells us nothing about the forms of technology we live with today.
 For those for whom the Digital Age is *a posteriori*, it may be easy to see it is just another product sold to the proletariat against its own interests.
 But how do we remain progressive, while acknowledging decline?